MaciejGoral/ZTI/README.md

 ## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.
+All requirements are placed in the requirements.txt file in the main repository folder.

+To install, use the command:
+pip install -r requirements.txt

 ## Usage